 Casting takes lots of time, practice, and patience to get right.
 But once you do, you’ll be so glad you spent the time mastering your casts!

 From basic to more complicated techniques, we’ll cover it all.
 With our helpful tips, you’ll learn to tell your roll cast from your overhead cast, and how to improve it and get that perfect loop and trajectory!

 Why You Need to Master Fly Casting

 You might be wondering why it’s so essential to master fly casting.
 Can’t you just get by, even if your cast isn’t perfect?
 Well unfortunately, the honest answer is no!
 You need to be a good fly caster first to become a great fly angler all round.

 When it comes to fly fishing, your fly patterns have very little weight.
-Unlike fishing with lures and bobbers, you don’t have the weight to get your fly to the water.
+Unlike fishing with common types of fishing lures and bobbers, you don’t have the weight to get your fly to the water.
 You’re reliant on casting correctly so that your fly line pulls your fly down to the water in just the right spot.

 When you can get the hang of the basics of casting, including good form and reasonable accuracy, you’ll see an immediate difference in your fishing experience.
 These techniques are vital so that you can get your fly to the fish, achieve a natural presentation, and catch lots of fish!

 How To Cast A Fly Rod (Step-by-Step)

 So let’s get onto how to cast a fly rod and learn the basics of fly casting.
 First of all, it’s worth investing in some casting lessons with experienced guides who can walk you through the basic techniques.
 You’ll get a considerable head start on casting properly, and your guide should be able to iron out any difficulties you’re having.

 But don’t worry if your budget can’t stretch to fly casting lessons right now.
 We’ve got all the tips you need to become an expert caster!